 CAVC's other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
-We read the other information included with the financial statements in order to identify material inconsistencies, if any, with the audited financial statements.
-Our audit was conducted for the purpose of forming an opinion on CAVC's financial statements.
-We did not audit and do not express an opinion or provide any assurance on the other information.
+Management is responsible for the other information included in CAVC's agency financial report.
+The other information comprises the information included in the annual report but does not include the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.